Foods For a Fast Metabolism: Dealing With Hypothyroidism

-Coconut oil can speed up your metabolism and stimulate the production of thyroid hormones.
+Coconut oil may help to speed up your metabolism and stimulate the production of thyroid hormones.

-It’s important that you buy 100% organic coconut oil that’s free from any processing, though.
+However, it’s important that you buy 100% organic coconut oil that’s free from any processing.

 How should you consume it?

-Start by taking a teaspoon of coconut oil every day and gradually increase this to three tablespoons.
+Start by taking a teaspoon of coconut oil every day and gradually increase the amount to three tablespoons.

-All of the B vitamins are essential to keeping your thyroid in good condition, but each one plays an important role.
+All of the B complex vitamins are essential to keep your thyroid in good condition, but each one plays an important role.

 - Thiamine (B1) is helpful if you have an overactive thyroid.